 - 1. Students may enter these events each year they are eligible to attend the Student Convention. - 2.
 The student must quote the book(s) from memory within one year (started after the completion of one European Student Convention and completed before the start of the next convention). - 3.
-All recitations must be in the Kings James Version (not New King James). - 4.
+Recitations may be in the Kings James Version or New King James Version. - 4.
 The student must recite a minimum of one chapter at each hearing with the following exceptions: - a.
 Chapters with 40 49 verses may be divided into TWO parts. - b.
 Chapters with 60 79 verses may be divided into THREE parts. - 5.
 All recitation must be done to a school staff member. - 6.
 No more than three errors or prompts may be allowed per chapter. - 7.
 Contestants will be awarded a place based on the number of verses memorized. - a.
 1st place a complete book of 300 verses or more - b.
 2nd place a complete book of between 100 and 300 verses. - c.
 3rd place a complete book of less than 100 verses. - 8.
-Contestants may combine Golden Lamp books (refer list of books on next page) to increase total verses, but only one entry is permitted and only one medal will be awarded.
+Contestants may combine Golden Lamp books (refer list of books on next page) to increase total verses, but only one entry is permitted and only one medal will be awarded. - 9.
+Submit online prior to arrival at ESC: - a.
+Affidavit (CF30)